MicrosoftDocs/Hololens/hololens/app-deploy-app-installer.md

 ## Requirements

 ### For your devices:
-This was added in [Windows Holographic, verison 2010](hololens-release-notes.md#windows-holographic-version-2010) for HoloLens 2 devices.
+This was added in [Windows Holographic, version 20H2](hololens-release-notes.md#windows-holographic-version-20h2) for HoloLens 2 devices.
 Please ensure any devices using this method are [updated](hololens-update-hololens.md).

 ### For your apps:
 Your app’s Solution Configuration must be either **Master** or **Release** as the App Installer will use dependencies from the store.
 See more about [creating app packages](https://docs.microsoft.com/windows/msix/app-installer/create-appinstallerfile-vs).